 Contraindications for taking combined birth control pills include:

-- History of blood clots or genetic problems that causes clotting
+- History of blood clots or genetic problems that cause clotting

-- Migraine headaches with aura (spots and wavy flashing lights or difficulty seeing that occur 5 to 30 minutes before the headache starts), or neurological symptoms (numbness, loss of speech)
+- Migraine headaches with aura (spots and wavy flashing lights or trouble seeing that occur 5 to 30 minutes before the headache starts), or neurological symptoms (numbness, loss of speech)

 - Certain kinds of heart disease

 - High blood pressure that is not controlled with medication

 - Surgery or any other condition that prevents you from moving or getting up and walking (immobilized)

 |Previous||Next: How to take BCP's|

 Did you know that over 700,000 teen girls become pregnant in the United States each year?
 Dealing with a pregnancy is one of the most important decisions a teen may need to make...

 Emergency contraception (EC) is a backup method of birth control for preventing pregnancy after unprotected sex...